Lecture: Drag and Drop – It’s Not Just for Windows Anymore! Mastering Draggable and DragTarget in Flutter

 - We have a

-that displays a blue box with the text "Drag Me!".
-Thedata
+Draggablethat displays a blue box with the text "Drag Me!".
+Thedataproperty is set to'Blue Box'. - The

 (The presenter claps their hands together.)